Global supply chain management: Logistics

 When managing a global supply chain, it is important to place emphasis on logistics performance as there has been an increase in business-to-business international marketing.
 Logistics is inherently difficult and complex for a global supply chain as it deals with trade regulations, shipping distances, and cross-currency issues.
 Companies and/or organizations who place an emphasis on logistics management can find themselves with a serious competitive advantage as it has a clear visible impact on customers.

 Focusing on customer preferences when implementing and managing a companies logistic services has proven to provide the organization with several benefits.
 One of the major benefits is cost reduction.
 Costs can be reduced if the company identifies all the necessary logistic segments and then eliminates unnecessary and redundant.
 Customizing logistics not only reduces cost, but it also increases revenue by appealing to the customer base which in turn stays loyal to the business.

-To stay competitive, organizations need to develop global logistic strategies that appropriately and effectively appeal to the customer's needs.
-By doing this, companies are able to take advantage of the increasingly profitable global market.
+To remain competitive, organizations may develop global logistics strategies that are aligned with customer needs.
+Such strategies can support business operations and help companies respond to opportunities in expanding markets global market.